 Here's three paragraphs of other scientific info I got online:

 From our perspective, her cycle is a sequence of morning and evening phases lasting 584 days (the synodic period).
 Two major phases are separated by intervals where she is obscured by conjunction with the Sun.

 The 1 year and 7 month cycle is measured from the inferior conjunction, when Venus passes between Sun and Earth, which she does while in retrograde motion from our geocentric point of view.
 At the inferior conjunction Venus is concealed for approximately 8 days.
 Then for the next 263 days she can be seen in the early morning hours when she rises before the Sun.
 As a morning star, she reaches maximum brilliancy shortly after she resumes direct motion, then she slowly decreases in light to a small crescent before she disappears again at the superior conjunction.

 The superior conjunction occurs when Venus passes behind the Sun and is out of sight for around 50 days.
 She then reappears in the evening sky for 263 days, visible at first as a small crescent and increasing in brilliance until shortly before turning retrograde (approximately 40 days before the inferior conjunction).

-The point is that Morningstar was a name for Lucifer before his fall, and there is no inconsistency with two very different beings called by the same name.
+The point is that Morning Star was a name for Lucifer before his fall, and there is no inconsistency with two very different beings called by the same name.
 Lucifer was a creature of beauty and power.
 Christ is God, the Creator, beautiful and powerful beyond measure, the one Lucifer rebelled against.
-But the name Morningstar is not tainted—it is Satan who is tainted.
-Obviously this is the case, or Morningstar wouldn't be used of Christ as it is in Rev. 22, nor used in a positive way as it is in 2 Peter 1 and Revelation 2.
+But the name Morning Star is not tainted—it is Satan who is tainted.
+Obviously this is the case, or Morning Star wouldn't be used of Christ as it is in Revelation 22:16: "I am the root and the descendant of David, the bright morning star.”
+Not would it be used in a positive way as it is in 2 Peter 1:19 and Revelation 2:28.